PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 stored generated pipeline.
 Emitter and architecture validation passes 68 tests;
 syntax, Ruff, and diff checks pass.
 No model conversion or inference was run.

+Native Concat emission and its channel-last axis-sensitive consumer guard now live in the Torch-free emitter module.
+GatherElements coordinate construction, channel-first/fused emission, materialized NHWC bridges, alias omission, and exact-shape `_apply_concat` fallback remain in one implementation.
+Direct tests fix the NHWC bridge, Gather channel-axis safety fallback, and exact-shape runtime reshape behavior.
+Emitter and architecture validation passes 71 tests;
+syntax, Ruff, and diff checks pass.
+No model conversion or inference was run.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC